 Where do I find the bus?

-You will find the stop for the F55 night bus just outside of the passenger terminal on the Arrivals Level.
-The bus stop is signposted from the baggage claim area and there are members of staff available to point you in the right direction.
+You will find the stop for the N55 night bus just outside the passenger terminal.
+The bus stop is signposted from the baggage claim area, and there are members of staff available to point you in the right direction.
+Once you reach your final stop, you will need to hop in a taxi or walk to your final destination, as the metro doesn’t operate at night.

 Convenience

-The best thing about the F55 night bus is that it runs during the evening hours, allowing you to take one of the RTA buses 24/7.
-However, as this service isn’t direct, you will have to carry your heavy luggage through different bus and train stations and wait for up to an hour for your service to arrive.
-Taking the bus from Al Maktoum Airport to the city center is the least convenient way to travel.
+The best thing about the N55 night bus is that it runs during the early hours of the morning, allowing you to take one of the RTA buses 24/7.
+However, due to longer waiting and journey times, taking the bus from Al Maktoum Airport to the city center is the least convenient way to travel.
+Plus, you still need to find your way from the bus stop in the center to your accommodation.

 Timetables